 Theory and practice of reconfigurable computing, including:

-- compilation techniques and tools
+- compilation and optimisation

-- run-time reconfigurable design
+- domain-specific architecture diagnosis and tuning - run-time reconfigurable design

 Models, architectures, development methods and tools for: